DlutMedimgGroup/AnatomySketch-Software/AID/Operating Procedures of Annotation by Iterative Deep Learning.md

 <img src=".\figures\fig10.png" style="zoom:80%;" />

+The correction result corresponds to the "4_Results_Corrected" folder in [the sample data](https://1drv.ms/u/s!AiAogjEIFaXOgcM-sEa-0yiM1wZsfQ?e=Xema6Z).

 ## Follow-up Network Training

 At this time, we have obtained more accurate data labels through corrections.
 At this point we can use more data to train a better performance network with the same steps as the initial training.
 If the performance is still not good enough, you can continue this iterative process.
+[The sample data](https://1drv.ms/u/s!AiAogjEIFaXOgcM-sEa-0yiM1wZsfQ?e=Xema6Z) also shows a improve model in the "5_Improved_Pth" folder.